 1,2,4 – (just an example) consent IDs separated by commas

-You can also build your own cookie consent message using this tutorial.
+You can also build your own cookie consent message for WordPress using this tutorial.

 Do you need a more advanced cookie check?
 Use our ad-specific Cookie condition instead of the privacy settings above.

 Borlabs Cookies 2.x is entirely different from version 1.x.
 The cookie name changed, and the value now contains the IDs of the cookie groups and cookies.
 You can use any of those to decide when Advanced Ads should show ads.

 - users should see ads when they accepted the Marketing group, then enter